What Happens When A Loved One Dies?

 - Will your family members be here at church an hour before the Funeral Mass to greet guests who will attend the Mass?

 - If there is visitation at the funeral home will you want a Scripture Service or Rosary the evening before the Funeral Mass?
 If so, at what time?
 This is a good time for any eulogy to be said.

 If this seems overwhelming, know that Fr.
-Len will guide you through the process.
+Tony will guide you through the process.
 We do have suggestions for readings and hymns, etc. But we do welcome your suggestions and want to help make the Funeral Mass for your loved one as personal and reflective of their life as possible.